Signs of Anxiety in Dogs

 Types of Dog Anxiety

 There are several types of dog anxiety.
-Determining which type can help you learn what triggers your dog’s anxiety and allows you to help your dog manage the anxiety.
+Determining which type can help you learn what triggers your dog’s anxiety and allow you to help your dog manage the anxiety.

 Separation Anxiety

 Separation anxiety occurs when a sensitive dog becomes deeply attached to you and your family.
-Separation anxiety in dogs can begin as early as puppy hood due to many new dog owners worry when they hear their puppy crying at night and pick him up, or cuddle him, making a fuss.
-This means your puppy is experiencing his first time alone and away from his mom and litter, yet learns that whining, crying or barking gets your attention.
+Separation anxiety in dogs can begin as early as puppyhood due to many new dog owners worry when they hear their puppy crying at night and pick him up, or cuddle him, making a fuss.
+This means your puppy is experiencing his first time alone and away from his mom and litter, yet he has learned that whining, crying, or barking gets your attention.
 Crate training in puppyhood is an excellent way to prevent separation anxiety.
 Your pup will quickly learn to self-soothe and settle down inside the crate.
-The contained space feels good to your pup because it’s a safe and a comfortable zone where he can relax, like his own bedroom.
+The contained space feels good to your pup because it’s a safe and comfortable zone where he can relax, like his own bedroom.

 Noise Anxiety

 Noise anxiety is another common type of anxiety in dogs.
 Some dogs are scared of loud or sudden noises.
-Fireworks or thunder is enough to send them into a frenzy.
-Dogs can also sense other physical signs associated with noise like changes in barometric pressure before a thunderstorm.
-The wind may cause your pup anxiety, since most thunderstorms are accompanied by winds.
+Fireworks or thunder are enough to send them into a frenzy.
+Dogs can also sense other physical signs associated with noise, like changes in barometric pressure before a thunderstorm.
+The wind may cause your pup anxiety since most thunderstorms are accompanied by winds.

 Social Anxiety

 Some dogs suffer from social anxiety when playing with other dogs.
 This type of dog anxiety may come off as aggressive behavior towards other dogs.
 Dogs suffering from this type of anxiety do not understand the difference between a friend or a perceived threat and dogs tend to fight off any threat.
-This may be exhibited by a bark, snap, lunge or growl at other dogs or even people.
-The cause of social anxiety in dogs is believed to be from early weaning or taking puppies away from their mothers too early.
-This maybe because your pup did not get enough times interacting with litter mates and being around other dogs makes him feel anxious because he never learned that other dogs can be friends.
+This may be exhibited by a bark, snap, lunge, or growl at other dogs or even people.
+The cause of social anxiety in dogs is believed to be early weaning or taking puppies away from their mothers too early.
+This may be because your pup did not get enough time to interact with littermates, and being around other dogs makes him feel anxious because he never learned that other dogs can be friends.

 Final Thoughts

 There are medications that your dog can be given to help with his anxiety.
-Every dog, fear trigger, and types of behavioral techniques that can be used to alleviate your dog’s fears and anxieties may vary and drugs are not always best.
+Every dog has a fear trigger, and the types of behavioral techniques that can be used to alleviate your dog’s fears and anxieties may vary and drugs are not always the best.
 Talk to your veterinarian to see what your options are.
 There are also homeopathic products that can help your dog with stress and anxiety as well.